ToobaAzam/SimpleUniversityProject/README.md

 # SimpleUniversityProject
-This is a very basic Java project on University Management System that that I have created on Java.
+This is a very basic Java project on University Management System.